Stove Top Beef Stew is beef and vegetables simmered in luscious gravy until fall apart tender. This ultimate cozy dish is simply the best!

 How Long Does it Take Stew Meat to Get Tender on the Stove?

-It’s just kind of fun to pour a couple of glasses of wine and hang out in the kitchen stirring a pot of stew on a lazy Sunday.
+It’s just kind of fun to pour a couple of glasses of wine and hang out in the kitchen while stirring a pot of stew on a lazy Sunday.

 We simmer the stew on the stove top for 2 hours with the lid on, stirring occasionally, then remove the lid and simmer for another 1-1/2 hours, or until the beef is fall apart tender and the gravy is nicely thickened.